The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Maria Divizia practices in Genoa, Italy.
-Ms. Divizia is rated as a Distinguished expert by MediFind in the treatment of Poland Syndrome.
-Her top areas of expertise are Poland Syndrome, Syndactyly, Acromicric Dysplasia, and Nail-Patella Syndrome.
+Rosagemma Ciliberti practices practicing medicine in Genoa, Italy.
+Ciliberti is rated as a Distinguished expert by MediFind in the treatment of Poland Syndrome.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Poland Syndrome, Syndactyly, Acromicric Dysplasia, and COVID-19.

 Distinguished in Poland Syndrome